Gulf of Mexico weather: Texas and Louisiana residents will want to keep an eye on Invest 92L

 RELATED: Tracking Invest 92L: Stats, spaghetti models and more

-It's still too soon to determine what impacts the system will have on the Gulf Coast, but residents from Texas to Florida are urged to keep a very close watch; namely Texas and Louisiana.
+Nothing new has come out of the National Hurricane Center Tuesday that we haven't already known other than the increase in probability over the next 48 hours.
+They assess the development chances of this storm at 70% over the next 48 hours and 80% over the next 5 days.

-There's currently an 80 percent chance of it developing into a tropical system over the next five days and a 50 percent chance for the next two days.
+It's still too soon to determine what impacts the system will have on the Gulf Coast, but residents along the Texas and Louisiana coasts are urged to keep a close watch.

-The latest Invest 92L spaghetti models shifted back east a little early Tuesday, says KHOU 11 Meteorologist Chita Craft.
+The latest Invest 92L spaghetti models shifted back east a little early Tuesday, says KHOU 11 Meteorologist Blake Mathews.

 "Notice the slight eastward shift with model guidance spaghetti plots, so much uncertainty with this forecast.
 We will know more when hurricane hunters fly in and investigate tomorrow," Craft tweeted Tuesday morning.

-- Everyone from Texas to Florida along the coast needs to keep an eye on it
+- Everyone on the Texas/Louisiana coasts needs to keep an eye on it

 - The strength and track remain unclear at this time